Teradata/stacki-wiki/Extend-Your-Scripts.md

 </post>
 ```

-Note the cond="has_mapr" in the opening post tag of the example.
-I've defined an attribute (key-value pair) called has_mapr as True.
-If a machine has this attribute set to true, then the script will be put on the machine.
-If it doesn't have has_mapr set to true, then this doesn't make it into the XML.
+Also note, the cond="has_mapr" in the opening post tag of the example.
+I've defined an attribute (key-value pair) called "has_mapr" as True.
+If a machine has this attribute set to True, then the script will be put on the machine.
+If it doesn't have "has_mapr" set to true, then this doesn't make it into the XML.

 If your scripts need full network and services, then you can run them at first boot: